oliverhaas/django-components/docs/overview/welcome.md

 ### Extensions

-Django-components functionality can be extended with "extensions".
+Django-components functionality can be extended with [Extensions](https://django-components.github.io/django-components/latest/concepts/advanced/extensions/).
 Extensions allow for powerful customization and integrations.
 They can:

-- Tap into lifecycle events, such as when a component is created, deleted, or registered.
+- Tap into lifecycle events, such as when a component is created, deleted, or registered
-- Add new attributes and methods to the components under an extension-specific nested class.
+- Add new attributes and methods to the components
-- Add custom CLI commands.
+- Add custom CLI commands
-- Add custom URLs.
+- Add custom URLs

 Some of the extensions include: